-Genotypic data are required for GWAS, but are optional for genomic prediction.
+Genotypic data are required for GWAS, but are optional for GS.
 In the later case, genomic prediction is performed using a kinship matrix provided by the user.
-GAPIT accepts genotypic data in either standard HapMap format or in numeric format.
+GAPIT accepts genotypic data in either HapMap format or in numeric format.

 2.2.1 Hapmap Format